OnchainMafiaOrg/Investfi-docs/docs/02-Tokenomics.md

 # Tokenomics & Utility 💎

-The INVF token stands as the cornerstone of the Investmentfi ecosystem, meticulously designed to support the platform's growth, incentivize participation, and ensure a fair and sustainable economic model.
+The INVF token stands as the cornerstone of the Investfi ecosystem, meticulously designed to support the platform's growth, incentivize participation, and ensure a fair and sustainable economic model.
 With a total supply of 1,000,000,000 tokens, the distribution strategy of INVF tokens is crafted to align interests, encourage community engagement, and foster long-term development.
 Let's delve into the specifics of how these tokens are allocated and their intended purposes within the ecosystem.

 # INVF Token Overview 🔍
 - **Total Token Supply**: 1,000,000,000 Tokens 📈